-In the weeks leading up to E3, we analyzed past years' events to develop a strategy and approach to the upcoming event.
+In the weeks leading up to E3, we carefully analyzed 2014's accomplishments to create a more streamlined workflow, and improvements overall.
+With a new custom war room, containing 11 monitors each with a dedicated function, utilizing tools by Bottlenose and Keyhole to track social conversation and sentiment in realtime.
 By rehearsing past E3 events, we were able to prepare for potential opportunities as well as potential challenges.
 By the day of the expo, we had a playbook for each planned portion of the event as well as some unscheduled situations.
 We had also developed a war chest full of templates, images, gifs, fonts, logos, and copy lines that our creative team could pull from to quickly construct reactive assets.
 When opportunities presented themselves on the day of the event, our team was uniquely poised to respond in real-time with social posts that were tailored to a specific audience and trend.
-This preparation allowed us to maintain a very high level of engagement with the gaming community and interact with many fans on a one-to-one level.
+Experience and preparation allowed us to maintain a very high level of engagement with the gaming community and interact with many fans on a one-to-one level.

 In order to communicate clearly and efficiently across teams, we employed a sophisticated workflow that allowed everyone to strive for a singular goal.
 The team was broken down into three units, each comprised of multiple roles.
 Although the three teams were in different rooms of the same building, a web-based collaboration tool seamlessly powered real-time communication and sharing of files.
 Using this system, opportunities, production requests, assets, and approvals were shuttled back and forth between the community management, creative production, and brand teams.
 This highly tuned workflow allowed us to go from observing an opportunity to responding with a custom designed image asset in minutes rather than hours.
 Our ability to respond so rapidly allowed Ubisoft to be the first ones commenting on many different trends, boosting their relevance in the space and increasing engagement throughout the day.